 There has been increased interest in Turkish ports by foreign investors in the past few years.
-Several sector players, including British Trans Global Projects and Romanian P&O Ferrymasters, have recently opened offices in Turkey, and Turkish port operator OYAK Denizcilik ve Liman İşletmeleri AŞ has signed a partnership with Nippon Yusen Kaisha for US\$110 million to establish a ro-ro port focused on the automotive sector in Kocaeli Yarımca.
+Several sector players, including British Trans Global Projects and Romanian P&O Ferrymasters, opened offices in Turkey in 2018 and Turkish port operator OYAK Denizcilik ve Liman İşletmeleri AŞ signed a partnership with Nippon Yusen Kaisha in 2018 for US\$110 million to establish a roll-on/roll-off port focused on the automotive sector in Kocaeli Yarımca, which started operating in 2021.
+Similarly, 90 per cent of Mersin International Port, valued at US\$2.1 billion, belongs to foreign investors as of 2017.
+In March 2021, this port realised an investment of US\$375 million to increase its capacity by approximately 33 per cent.